alchemy-fr/Phraseanet/README.md

 ### Use Phraseanet images from docker hub

-Retrieve on Docker hub prebuilde images for Phraseanet.
+Retrieve on Docker hub prebuilt images for Phraseanet.

 https://hub.docker.com/r/alchemyfr/phraseanet-fpm

 https://hub.docker.com/r/alchemyfr/phraseanet-worker

 https://hub.docker.com/r/alchemyfr/phraseanet-nginx

 To use them and not build the images locally, we advise to override the properties in file: env.local